nx-lr/32chars-js/README.md

 `encodeBijective` encodes a `BigInt` into a bijective string with the passed characters as its digits.
 It acts as normal base conversion except there is no zero digit.

 - Repeatedly divides the integer until it reaches zero: `0 < (number = (number - 1) / base)`
-- Returns the modulus of every digit with its base, which is the length of the string; and returns the corresponding digit of the digit array based on its index (indices start from 0) with what was once digit 0 being replaced with the last: (Expression `digits[(digit % base || base) - 1]`)
+- Returns the modulus of every digit with its base, which is the length of the string; and returns the corresponding "digit" of the "digit" array based on its index (indices start from 0) with what was once digit 0 being replaced with the last: (Expression `digits[(digit % base || base) - 1]`)
-- Adds the resulting digit to the beginning of the string, hence assembling it backward.
+- Concatenates the resulting "digit" to the beginning of the string, hence assembling it backward.
 If the number is 0 or negative it just returns it.

 `decodeBijective` does the opposite, returning a `BigInt` from the string and its passed digits as a string.

 - The string is converted into a set and then spread into an array, which ensures astral code points are counted as single characters;
-- Repeatedly multiplies a digit by 1 greater than its index in the string and raises it to the power of 1 minus the base, in reverse order: `(digits.indexOf(digitString[placeValue]) + 1) * r ** (digitLength - placeValue - 1)`
+- Repeatedly multiplies a digit by 1 greater than its index in the string and raises it to the power of 1 minus the base, in reverse order: `(digits.indexOf(digitString[placeValue]) + 1) * base ** (digitString.length - placeValue - 1)`
-- Adds the result to 0 which is the default value, as a BigInt.
+- Adds the result to 0 which is the default value, as a `BigInt`.

 The string is converted into an array by spreading the individual characters in a string into a new Set object, which ensures the passed string contains unique characters, and then finally into an array, including astral code points which normally are encoded as two code points if inside a string.